MobaHinted/client/readme.md

 ## Contributing

 The biggest contribution would be trying it out, and opening an issue if you find one.
+You can include a screenshot, if applicable, a description of what you were doing when it happened, and `verbose.log` from `%AppData%\mobahinted\logs`.

-If you want to code on this, try fixing an issue, or implementing something from the ToDo list, and opening a pull request.
+If you want to code on this, try fixing an issue, or implementing something from the ToDo list or `TODO`s in the code, and opening a pull request.

-If you want to thank me, then email me, report an issue, or star this repository; there are also Sponsor options on the GitHub page, go crazy.
+If you want to thank me, then email me (see below), star this repository, or simply share the program with your friends; there are also Sponsor options on the GitHub page and at the bottom of Settings in the program to support continued development.

 ## License
 This software is licensed under GPLv3, and as such can be shared and modified freely.